eSeSPeeS/rrt_planner/README.md

 | `ObstacleFree` | `obstacleFree()` | Dense walk at `collision_check_step` resolution; checks `nav2_costmap_2d::LETHAL_OBSTACLE` |
 | Path extraction | `tracePath()` | Follows `parent_idx` pointers from goal node to root, then reverses |

----

-## Limitations & extensions

-- **No path smoothing** – the raw RRT tree edges are returned.
-Add a post-processing step (e.g. shortcutting) for smoother robot motion.
-- **O(n) Nearest** – acceptable for thousands of nodes; replace with a kd-tree for very large maps.
-- **No rewiring** – this is plain RRT, not RRT*.
-If asymptotic optimality is needed, upgrade to RRT*.